 After the cake has completely cooled, place one of the layers on a cake board or a plate.
 If the cake layer is a little domed, use a serrated knife to level the top of the cake.
 Save the cake scraps for snacking.

-Crumb coat the sides and bottom of the cake.
+Crumb coat the sides and bottom of the cake with a thin layer of frosting.
 Chill in the refrigerator for at least 20 minutes.
 Add about 1-1/4 cup of buttercream to the top of the and spread across the top.
 Spread a thin even layer around the sides of the cake.
 Decorate the cake with the remaining frosting and chocolate ganache, if you're using it.

 Frequently Asked Questions

-Adding too much food color will cause the cake to have a bitter after taste.
-For this cake I use about 1/16 teaspoon of the gel food paste.
-In experimenting I found that 1/8 teaspoon of the red food gel paste can cause a bitter taste.
+Adding too much food color will cause the cake to have a bitter aftertaste.
+Don't add more than 1-1/2 teaspoons of the red food gel paste to this recipe.

 Red Velvet Cake